 Analysis and Test Results

 We structure our testing with categories or metrics that collectively analyze all practical uses and applications of the products in our review.
 This method allows one to make side-by-side comparisons of diverse models in a particular product class.
-The following is an in depth discussion of each metric in this review and the products that performed well in each.
+The following is an in-depth discussion of each metric in this review and the products that performed well in each.

 As the name suggests, the heat distribution metric evaluates the even spread of heat across the surface of a grill.
 This property is important to all cooks, whether they know it or not, as it is the single biggest factor contributing to consistent food outcomes.
 The All-Clad HA1 and the Bella Copper both had exceptionally even heat across their respective surfaces.
 The DASH Everyday and the Presto Ceramic 22" were close behind in the ranking.

-You just can't beat a grill if you want to make a lot of fried eggs in a reasonable amount of time.
+You just can't beat a griddle if you want to make a lot of fried eggs in a reasonable amount of time.
 As such, we tested each of these products for the ability to not only cook at the lower temperatures required to cook an over-easy egg but also their food release properties as observed during the flip.
-For good measure, we also made scrambled eggs as the runny nature of this cooking method has a stickier quality.
+For good measure, we also made scrambled eggs, as the runny nature of this cooking method has a stickier quality.
 While none of them totally blew us away in these tests, the Bella Copper, Nordic Ware, Presto Tilt 'n Drain, DASH Everyday, and T-fal all delivered comparable results overall that were satisfactory.

 It's worth mentioning that while cast iron is a poor surface for making scrambled eggs, they do great for making traditional fried eggs — that is, eggs that are cooked in grease or oil.
-Thus, the Lodge products did well in the fried egg test of this evaluation but terribly in the scrambled egg test.
+Thus, the Lodge products did well in the fried egg test of this evaluation, but terribly in the scrambled egg test.

-As with rice, cooking bacon is simple but easy to mess up.
+Similar to rice, cooking bacon is simple but easy to mess up.
 To get the best bacon, the cooking surface must have an even and consistent temperature, there must be plenty of room for the bacon to lay flat, and it's really nice — though not absolutely necessary — if the grease can be easily moved off the surface while cooking.
 The Presto Ceramic 22" and the Presto 07061 both knocked the proverbial ball out of the park on this one.
 Even, consistent temperature?
 Check.
 Large surface area?
 Check.
 Grease management system?
 Check!
 These two machines set the bar for the class.

 — Nick Miley and Michelle Powell